-The data on race were derived from answers to the question on race that was asked of all people (Question 6 in the 2016 American Community Survey (ACS)).
+The data on race were derived from answers to the question on race that was asked of all people (Question 6 in the 2022 American Community Survey (ACS)).
 The U.S. Census Bureau collects race data in accordance with guidelines provided by the U.S. Office of Management and Budget (OMB), and these data are based on self-identification.
 The racial categories included in the census questionnaire generally reflect a social definition of race recognized in this country and not an attempt to define race biologically, anthropologically, or genetically.
 In addition, it is recognized that the categories of the race item include racial and national origin or sociocultural groups.
 People may choose to report more than one race to indicate their racial mixture, such as "American Indian" and "White."
 People who identify their origin as Hispanic, Latino, or Spanish may be of any race.

 The racial classifications used by the Census Bureau adhere to the October 30, 1997, Federal Register notice entitled, "Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity" issued by OMB.
-These standards govern the categories used to collect and present federal data on race and ethnicity.
+These OMB standards govern the definitions and categories used to collect and present federal data on race and ethnicity.
 OMB requires five minimum categories (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or Other Pacific Islander) for race.
 The race categories are described below with a sixth category, "Some Other Race," added with OMB approval.
 In addition to the five race groups, OMB also states that respondents should be offered the option of selecting one or more races.
+Based on extensive research and outreach over the past decade, the design of the 2022 ACS race and ethnicity questions provides ways for all respondents to self-identify their detailed identities.

-If an individual did not provide a race response, the race or races of the householder or other household members were imputed using specific rules of precedence of household relationship.
-For example, if race was missing for a natural-born child in the household, then either the race or races of the householder, another natural-born child, or spouse of the householder were imputed.
+Editing of Race Responses.
+If an individual did not provide a race response, the race or races of the householder or other household members were allocated using specific rules of precedence of household relationship.
+For example, if race was missing for a natural-born child in the household, then either the race or races of the householder, another natural-born child, or spouse of the householder were allocated.

-If race was not reported for anyone in the household, then the race or races of a householder in a previously processed household were imputed.
+If race was not reported for anyone in the household, then the race or races of a householder in a previously processed household were allocated.